WCGT

 Returning

-events offered to create your own unique Tour schedule.
-You
+to create your own unique Tour schedule.
+You may play

 an event and complete a minimum of six events.